Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 So concurrency feels like one person juggling multiple tasks, while parallelism feels like multiple people working simultaneously.

-Why people mix them up
+Why do people mix them up?

 Because from the outside, both can look like “many things happening at once.”
 But the viewpoint is different.

-How this relates to asynchronous execution
+How does this relate to asynchronous execution?

 • asynchronous: do not wait in place for every long operation